kadikraman/react-native-workshop/lessons/3-chat-server.md

 # Connect to the chat server

 First, let's all connect to a shared chat server.
-Our chat server is hosted in Firebase, so let's go ahead and install Firebase to our project:
+Our chat server is hosted in Firebase, so let's go ahead and install Firebase npm module in our project:

 ```
 npm install firebase